jordips/dremio-docker-compose/README.md

 This is a docker-compose for Dremio software using oficial Docker image.
 When you want to upgrade Dremio you have to execute a command before start new version.
 Currently Docker image has ENTRYPOINT set to start dremio so you are not able to execute this comand in a easy way.

-This implementation allow you to stop Dremio, build another image from official one but changing entrypoint and using docker-compose to attach volume data and execute "dremi-admin upgrade" to dremio instance without Dremio beeing started.
+This implementation allows you to stop Dremio, build another image from official one but changing entrypoint and using docker-compose to attach volume data and execute "dremi-admin upgrade" to dremio instance without Dremio beeing started.
 Then you can run new version without problems.

 ## Start dremio in background mode
 ```